Sep Ruf: Further modern buildings

 1956–1957 he built the royal picture palace am Goetheplatz in Munich, in those days one of the two picture palaces in Europe, playing Todd-AO, and Michael Todd came to the opening and they showed the German first broadcast of the musical Oklahoma!.

 In Berlin he was part of the historic International Building Exhibition, the Interbau 1957 in Berlin.
 On the area of the Hansaviertel 53 architects from 13 countries made 35 drafts, that were realized by Alvar Aalto, Paul Baumgarten, Egon Eiermann, Walter Gropius, Arne Jacobsen, Oscar Niemeyer, Max Taut, Pierre Vargo and Ruf and others.
 1160 living quarters, tower buildings and flat roofed houses, churches, cinema, library, kindergarten and a subway station.
 Walter Rossow, a landscape gardener from Berlin planned with a team the green areas.
 Three buildings of the exhibition were built by Le Corbusier, Hugh Stubbins (US) and Bruno Grimmek.
 Some of the artists were Henry Moore, Fritz Winter and Bernhard Heiliger.
 Ruf built two flat roofed houses.

 Further buildings were the Max Planck Institute for Physics with the Werner Heisenberg -institute for Physics, in Munich-Freimann and the German University of Administrative Sciences Speyer.

 The baroque town of Fulda called him to be part of the committee of art of the city.
 He designed the frontage of the storage- building of Karstadt and built the Patronatsbau, he also designed the Universitäts- and Borgiaplatz.
-His aim was to make an elegant inclusion of a modern building into the baroque surrounding.
+The design incorporates modern architectural elements intending to complement the surrounding baroque structures.
 He also built the modern Church for the catholic seminary students in Fulda.

 Ruf formed the Tucherpark, named after Hans Christoph Freiherr von Tucher (1904-1968), lawyer, executive spokesman of the Bayerischen Vereinsbank.
 There he built the technical centre and some administration buildings of the HypoVereinsbank at the Eisbach, from 1964 until 1974 the buildings for IBM and the Hilton Park Hotel.
 At Lake Tegernsee he designed the museum for the painter and graphic artist Olaf Gulbransson.
 1978–1982 another building for a museum was his hall for aviation- and space flight for the Deutsches Museum Munich.